nfour/eslint-config-nfour/README.md

 }
 ```

+Done.

 ## How it works

-Thanks to `require('@rushstack/eslint-patch/modern-module-resolution');`, plugins can be included relative to the configs, not the consuming project.
+Thanks to `require('@rushstack/eslint-patch/modern-module-resolution');`, plugins can be included relative to the configs, not the consuming project, so you don't need to install any eslint plugins/config peer dependencies.